hapax/hapax.github.io/assets/reading.md

 $$

-where now $\Delta p$ is interpreted as the momentum spread of the wavepacket and $\Delta E$ is the correspond energy spread.
+where now $\Delta p$ is interpreted as the momentum spread of the wavepacket and $\Delta E$ is the corresponding energy spread.
 Let $\Delta t$ be the time taken for the wavepacket to travel the distance of its own spread, $\Delta x$, then $v\Delta t =
 \Delta x$.